nickvirag/DownloadMoreStorageSpace/README.md

 ```
 function filenamesToBuffer(buffer)
 ```
-Convert a list of filepaths that have been defined by Storage Space Creator 📂💫😎's `bufferToFilenames` or `compress` methods into a buffer.
+Convert a list of filepaths that have been defined by Storage Space Creator's `bufferToFilenames` or `compress` methods into a buffer.
 Unlike `expand`, this does not write the output to the user's hard drive.

 Example:
 ```